www.weldreality.com.

 The

-case study report and accompanying safety recommendations have been posted
+case study report and accompanying safetyrecommendations have been posted

-to the CSB web site (http://www.csb.gov).
+to the CSB web site (https://www.csb.gov).

 WELDING